lhuang58/VideoPanorama/README.md

 Completed: Blockness measure

-11/20: Blockness has been implemented and tested
+11/20: Blockness has been implemented and tested.
        Blurriness need to integrate